 Only 15 minutes away by train, Haarlem is a beautiful place to visit and often lacks the crowds of Amsterdam.

-The second weekend of December, Haarlem’s Christmas market dominates the historic center with 300 market stalls plus several stages for live entertainment and music.
-Throughout the season, there are also lots of Christmas concerts, including performances of Bach’s Christmas Oratorio by the Haarlem Mixed Choir and the Netherlands Chamber Orchestra performing seasonal music.
+From December 13-15, 2024, Haarlem’s Christmas market dominates the historic center with 350 market stalls plus several stages for live entertainment and music.
+Throughout the season, there are also lots of Christmas concerts at the PHIL, including performances of Bach’s Christmas Oratorio by the Netherlands Bach Society and the Haarlem Concert Choir singing seasonal music.

 Outside of holiday activities, there is lots to do in Haarlem.
 You can tour the Corrie ten Boom House to see where the family housed people hiding from the Nazis or visit the stunning St. Bavo’s Church where 10-year-old Mozart played the organ.
 Shop the cute boutiques in the “Streets of Gold” or head to De Jopenkerk, a brewery in a former church where you can sample local beers made from medieval recipes as the church’s stained glass gleams above your head.